dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop-gphd.md

 src/main/scripts/add-to-maven.sh
 ```

+This shell file is shipped along with the sample

 This will add the spring data hadoop distribution and all required jars for running the application to a maven repository.
 The jars are referenced in the `pom.xm` as shown below: